akio-236/akio-236/README.md

 # 💫 About Me:
 Hello, I’m Akshay S, an AI/ML enthusiast with experience in machine learning, deep learning, and Flutter development.
-With<br>a passion for innovation and problem-solving, I am committed<br>to leveraging my skills to drive meaningful advancements in the<br>field of technology.
-I strive to maintain a balanced approach<br>to growth, constantly seeking opportunities to learn and contribute to impactful solutions.
+With a passion for innovation and problem-solving, I am committed to leveraging my skills to drive meaningful advancements in the field of technology.
+I strive to maintain a balanced approach to growth, constantly seeking opportunities to learn and contribute to impactful solutions.

 ## 🌐 Socials: